arista-eosplus/ztpserver/docs/install.rst

 `ZTPServer <https://pypi.python.org/pypi/ztpserver>`_ may be installed as a `PyPI <https://pypi.python.org/pypi/ztpserver>`_ package.

-This option assumes you have a server with python and pip pre-installed.
+This option assumes you have a server with Python and pip pre-installed.
 See `installing pip <https://pip.pypa.io/en/latest/installing.html>`_.

 Once pip is installed, type: